haskellbr/follow-haskellers/README.md

 ## Binary distribution
 The Travis CI service builds this repository on every commit and uploads produced binaries to Amazon S3.
-You can download a Linux 64-bit static binary for this application from [here](http://haskellbr.com.s3-website-sa-east-1.amazonaws.com/follow-haskellers/follow-haskellers.bz2).
+You can download a compressed Linux 64-bit static binary for this application from [here](http://haskellbr.com.s3-website-sa-east-1.amazonaws.com/follow-haskellers/follow-haskellers.bz2).

 ## Configuration